quattromani/childrenssafetyimmobilizer/index.md

 - Child Life Specialists focus on the psychosocial aspect of the child providing coping mechanisms for procedures.
 - Coping skills minimize the adverse effects on the child and parent.
-- The CCLS uses a family centered approach.
-- The Q is intended to compliemnts the work of the CCLS.
+- The Q is intended to compliments the work of the CCLS.
 - The CCLS can incorporate the Q as one of the "comfort kit" tools by using it for medical play.

 | ![Pediatric Position Holder & Immobilizer](/images/CCLS.jpeg) | ![Pediatric Position Holder & Immobilizer](/images/CCLS-2.jpeg) |